haskell/ghcup-hs/README.md

 ### Shell-completion

-Shell completions are in `shell-completions`.
+Shell completions are in [scripts/shell-completions](./scripts/shell-completions) directory of this repository.

 For bash: install `shell-completions/bash` as e.g. `/etc/bash_completion.d/ghcup` (depending on distro)